Off On a Tangent: Getting Your Workshop Back On Track

 How to fix it: Encourage these expressive individuals to write down their emotions or thoughts.
 You can use the solution(s) you may discover from this exercise to inform your next steps.

-Remember, tangents are not backtracks so make sure you allow attendees the time to reflect or recap.
+Remember, tangents are not backtracks.
+So make sure you allow attendees the time to reflect or recap.
 As a moderator or facilitator, don’t get tunnel vision or become a slave to the clock or schedule.
 If a valuable tangent presents itself, you may want to consider changing your route or timetable.

 Tangents can be thought of as express lines to quickly and safely uncover new thoughts and ideas.
-This may seem expensive in the moment but can ultimately save time and money by uncovering ideas and insights that otherwise may not have been brought up.
+This may seem expensive at the moment but can ultimately save time and money by uncovering ideas and insights that otherwise may not have been brought up.
 Keeping these four common tangents in mind will help you reset insignificant tangents and realize the value of letting valuable tangents run their course.

 Stay tuned for our next post in this series where we dive into the effects of tangents on UX Research.